devzone777/skywire-xns/README.md

 **Author:** Ty Moses @cryptkeeper_mod

 **Program:**
-Install skywire-p2p on Linux running python 2.7/3.0, zmq, openssl, and twisted.
+Install skywire-xns on Linux running python 2.7 (minimum), zmq, openssl, and twisted.
 Stable on Ubuntu 18.04 LTS and 16.04 LTS although the should be no issues on Raspbian, Armbian, Arch Linux, Debian, CentOS.